wordsum/wordsum/README.md

 # wordsum

-#Purpose
+### Purpose

 wordsum is a model.
 It can be a tool that parses text the model.

-## Source
+### Source

-This repository contains the java version of wordsum 0.0.1.
+This repository contains the java version of wordsum 0.0.99.
 This is alpha now that it's no longer meta.

 ## Requirements